samadhidew/mind-game/README.md

+Mind Game Challenge
 A simple game done by Javscript.
-It's a mind game challange do it git add README.mdand have fun.
+It's a mind game challange do it and have fun.